camknopp/UMass-Lowell-Classes/Artificial Intelligence/Final Project/Readme.md

-# Four AI face off in a game of Connect 4
+# 3 AI face off in a Connect 4 tournament